pktgen/fgen/docs/guides/sample_app_ug/cli.rst

 The map string is a special formatted string similar to sprintf(), but the format values for % is different.
 Please look at the cli_mapping() function docs for more information.
-The %s is for any string and %P is used to a portlist format e.g. 1-3,5-7,9 as used for CNDP command line notation.
+The %s is for any string and %P is used to a portlist format e.g. 1-3,5-7,9 as used for FGEN command line notation.

 The above array is parsed to match the command line from the user.
 The first map string that matches the user input will be returned from the call to